drufball/yosai/_drafts/sky-furnace.md

 Hattori pressed his forehead against hers. __I promise.__ She nodded weakly.

-Eizo took a step forward and held out his hand.
+Eizo stood from the table.
+"We had best take our leave."
+He held his hand out to Hattori.
 "If all goes well, you won't have much time.
 Train hard."
 As Hattori shook, Eizo held his gaze for a moment.
 "And stay guarded."
 The tengu nodded.

-Aki elbowed Denri in the side, nudging her towards the tengu.

-"I, uh...
-I'll see you around."
+Tears were flowing freely down Aki's cheeks as she wrapped her arms around the tengu's neck.
+When she was done, he turned to Denri.

 __When you return, I hope to be a better match in our training sessions.__